andrevidela/Research-report/Thesis/index.md

   srd error     & 0.05835s & 0.05164s \\
 \end{tabular}

-The results show an improvement of about 3.3% in average which is encouraging.
-This small improvement could be taken further by implementing _safe inlining by default_ on every variable that is linearly bound, since it does not hurt performance.
-And hope that the inlined function will be subject to further optimisations after being inlined.
+The results show an improvement of about 3.3% on average which is encouraging.
+This small improvement could be taken further by implementing _safe inlining by default_ on every variable that is linearly bound since it does not hurt performance and hoping that the inlined function will be subject to further optimisations after being inlined.

 ### Discussion
 \label{subsec:discussion}

-Overall the results show that linear types do have an effect on performance, however the results also show that those benefits are not strictly superior to other forms of optimisations such as JIT nor automatic unboxing of newtypes (another feature that we have not discussed here, but subsumes our mutation optimisation when the data constructor has only one case with one value in it).
+Overall the results show that linear types do affect performance, however, the results also show that those benefits are not strictly superior to other forms of optimisations such as JIT or automatic unboxing of newtypes (another feature that we have not discussed here, but which subsumes our mutation optimisation when the data constructor has only one case with one value in it).

-Particularly in the fibonacci example, despite our best efforts, we see that removing allocation through linear types impedes performance by making other forms of optimisation harder to detect.
+Particularly in the Fibonacci example, despite our best efforts, we see that removing allocation through linear types impedes performance by making other forms of optimisation harder to detect.

 Ideally, the best way to test our optimisation would be to write our own runtime which runs on _bare metal_ or some approximation of it (WASM/LLVM) which would (probably) be even faster than Scheme.
 It would also give us more control over which optimisations play nicely together (for example with JIT) and which ones are redundant or even harmful to performance.
 But this exercise would pertain more to _beating_ the Racket runtime rather than _working_ with it.

 From this I draw two conclusions:

 - We need linearity to be easier to use so that it appears in more programs so that we can replicate the performance gains from mapping lists and inlining values.
-- In order to show drastic improvement in runtime using linearity we need to drastically change the nature of the memory model.
+- To show drastic improvement in runtime using linearity we need to drastically change the nature of the memory model.

 Both those ideas have been explored in section \ref{sec:qtt-ergonomics} in which the idea of using different semirings allows for better ergonomics as well as mapping to a memory model that is directly manipulated through the type system.